WINGS-UHM/ocudu/configs/readme.md

 ## Usage

-The OCUDU Project gNB can be configured via one or multiple configuration files and/or via the command line.
+The OCUDU gNB can be configured via one or multiple configuration files and/or via the command line.
 When multiple configuration files are specified, their content gets combined by the gNB application.
 In case there are repeated parameters across configuration files, the parameter values of the last file are selected.
 Similarly, the parameters passed via command